Here are the key differences between UK and US elections

 President versus prime minister

-In America people vote for the president and their state representatives separately, while in Britain the vote is all wrapped up in one.
+In America people vote for the president and their state representatives separately, while in the UK the vote is all wrapped up in one.

-When Brits go to the polls in a general election, they are voting to choose who will be their local MP, most of whom are members of one of the main parties in Westminster.
+When people in Britain and Northern Ireland go to the polls in a general election, they are voting to choose who will be their local MP, most of whom are members of one of the main parties in Westminster.

 The party with the most MPs then generally goes on to form the government and the leader of that party becomes prime minister.